-The De Castro abdominal phalloplasty is the technique used at Cosmetic Urology Institute for neophallus reconstruction.
+The De Castro abdominal phalloplasty is the technique used at Cosmetic Urology for neophallus reconstruction.
 Unlike most surgeons in the United States, Dr. Jeffrey Palmer has been personally trained in Italy by the creator of the De Castro technique.
 This phalloplasty technique uses an abdominal flap to reconstruct the penis without the potentially deforming consequences of other donor site locations such as the forearm.

 NEW YORK OFFICE